Manishearth/manishearth.github.io/source/_posts/2016-03-05-exploring-zero-knowledge-proofs.markdown

 I intend this article to be read by people with a programming or mathematical background[^1], who have some understanding of what logic gates are.
-Please let me know if you feel that something is inadequatly (or wrongly) explained.
+Please let me know if you feel that something is inadequately (or wrongly) explained.

  [bitcoin-article]: https://bitcoincore.org/en/2016/02/26/zero-knowledge-contingent-payments-announcement/